 The second criterion is attitude constraint, which refers to "the success we would have in predicting any given opinion, given initial knowledge that an individual holds a specific attitude, or supports particular ideas.
-We depend implicitly upon such notions of constraint in judging, for example, that, if a person is opposed to the expansion of Social Security, he is probably a conservative and is probably opposed as well to any nationalization of private industries..."
+We depend implicitly upon such notions of constraint in judging, for example, that, if a person is opposed to the expansion of Social Security, he is probably a conservative and is probably opposed as well to any nationalization of private industries" (Converse, 2006a, p.
+3).

-(Converse [1964] 2006a: 3).
 In other words, this criterion demands that people hold consistent attitudes that form coherent ideologies.
-While heated debate (e.g., measurement issues) continues over the extent of constraint, the general conclusion remains that most citizens hold unconstrained opinions and that people vote on the "basis of their feelings of 'visible social groupings'... or by means of blind partisan loyalty" (Friedman 2006: v).
-While Converse (2006b: 300) makes clear that the lack of constraint is not synonymous with widespread nonattitudes, the reality is that the more constrained one's ideology, the stronger their opinions (Visser et al. 2006).
+While heated debate (e.g., measurement issues) continues over the extent of constraint, the general conclusion remains that most citizens hold unconstrained opinions and that people vote on the "basis of their feelings of 'visible social groupings'... or by means of blind partisan loyalty" (Friedman, 2006, p. v).
+While Converse (2006b, p.
+300) makes clear that the lack of constraint is not synonymous with widespread non-attitudes, the reality is that the more constrained one's ideology, the stronger one's opinions (Visser et al., 2006).